Theo Clarke: Parliamentary career

+Post-parliamentary career

+Following her defeat at the 2024 general election, Clarke was appointed as Vice-Chairman of the Board at the United Nations Association UK.
+Clarke is also a Fellow at the RSA.

 Personal life

-Clarke married Henry Coram-James, son of John Coram James and The Countess of Harrowby (formerly Caroline Coram James) and stepson of the Earl of Harrowby, on 14 August 2021 at the Church of St Mary, Bibury.
+Clarke married Henry Coram-James, son of John Coram-James and The Countess of Harrowby (formerly Caroline Coram-James) and stepson of the Earl of Harrowby, on 14 August 2021 at the Church of St Mary, Bibury.
 In March 2022, she announced that the couple were expecting their first child.
-Their daughter was born in August 2022.
+Their daughter Arabella was born in August 2022.

+In a speech to the House of Commons in October 2023, Clarke revealed she had been rushed into emergency surgery following the birth of her daughter, calling on the government to do more to help women who had been through "birth trauma".